 Upon admission to the professional program and annually thereafter, the department notifies the student that a drug screen, at the student's expense, must be completed to meet clinical affiliation agreement criteria.
 Students are directed to the CastleBranch.com web site.
 Students must pay for the 10 panel drug screen.
 Instructions for verifying legally prescribed drugs can be found on the CastleBranch website.
 All results will be available for the applicable ULM personnel via CastleBranch.com website.
-If a positive finding exists, the student may not be allowed to commence their internship or clinical facility site rotation.
-Penalties for positive results will follow the COHS policies and procedures as listed in the previous section.
-Appeals are submitted to the Dean.
 Records will be archived by Castlebranch.com.
 The applicable ULM personnel will have access to electronic results.
 Hardcopy printing of results by the applicable ULM personnel is available but not anticipated routinely.
 Records will be maintained in pursuant to ULM's record retention policy.
-Random drug screening may be initiated for suspicious behavior.
-The Radiologic Technology program will follow the COHS policies and procedures for suspicious behavior as listed in the previous section.